Self-guided Sightseeing Tour #1 in Pristina, Kosovo

 Descend 32 m

-Experience Pristina in Kosovo in a whole new way with our self-guided sightseeing tour.
+Experience Pristina in Kosovo in a whole new way with our free self-guided sightseeing tour.
 This site not only offers you practical information and insider tips, but also a rich variety of activities and sights you shouldn't miss.
 Whether you love art and culture, want to explore historical sites or simply want to experience the vibrant atmosphere of a lively city - you'll find everything you need for your personal adventure here.

 Activities in PristinaIndividual Sights in Pristina